Migration guide

 Export CSV from QuickBooks

-In QuickBooks Online, go to Reports → Transactions and export a CSV file for all accounts up to your cut-off date.
+In QuickBooks Online, go to Reports → Transactions and export a CSV for all accounts up to your cut-off date.
 Include transaction date, description, amount, and account.

 Step 3